aminroosta/article-react-native-art-svg/README.md

 </svg>
 ```

-Looking at the svg content, we don't really need `mast`, so we are going to get rid of it.
+Looking at the svg content, we don't really need the `mast`.
-Checking the sketch file, it looks like our designer painted the background as used the + icon as a mask.

 <img src="images/screen_mask.png" style="width:350px" alt="icons" />

+In the sketch file, The + sign is masked on top of a colored background.
-Let's fix that, untick the `Mask` option, remove background color and instead choose the fill color for the combined shape.
+Let's fix that, untick the `Mask` option, remove the background color and choose the fill color for the combined shape.

 <img src="images/screen_no_mask.png" style="width:500px" alt="icons" />

+Now we have a clean shape.
-And export again ...
+If we export it again we get this.
 ```html
 <svg width="10px" height="10px" viewBox="0 0 10 10" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <!-- Generator: Sketch 49.3 (51167) - http://www.bohemiancoding.com/sketch -->
     <desc>Created with Sketch.</desc>